25 Developmental Activities for a 6-Month-Old Baby

 10. Water Tray for Tummy Time

-To give your baby some water play activities simply take a low-rimmed baking sheet and fill it will some lukewarm water outside.
+To give your baby some water play activities, simply take a low-rimmed baking sheet and fill it with some lukewarm water outside.
 Lay down a blanket that you don’t mind getting wet and place your baby on the blanket in reach of the baking sheet filled with water.
 Allow your little one to splash in the baking sheet while doing tummy time.
-This is a fun way to give your baby some water time before they are sitting up independently.
+This is a fun way to give your baby some water time before they sit up independently.

 11. Singing Nursery Rhymes